 Today we can understand the Bible better than at any other time in history because we now have a massive amount of scholarly information from historical manuscripts, linguistics, archaeology, and cosmology not available to early church fathers.

-Except for the correct but misleading way the word yō·wm in ancient Hebrew is translated 'day' in modern English, there is nothing in the Bible or in science to even suggest that each of God's six major creative processes was a time span equal to 24 hours in our modern calendar.
+Except for the correct but misleading way the word yō·wm is translated 'day' in modern English, there is nothing in the Bible or science to even suggest that each of God's six major creative processes was a time equal to 24 hours in our modern calendar.